gertalot/cursor-rules/README.md

 Command example: `@design.mdc @rule-placeholder-text-spec.md`

 Use a good thinking model like o3 for best results.
+Again, start a new chat session before you do this.

 What happens: